-It is acknowledged that the Local Plan will require an early review, particularly in light of the upcoming adoption of a new London Plan in early 2020.
-An early review will provide the Council with an opportunity to assess the effectiveness of the policies of the Local Plan and adjust them where necessary to be in general conformity with the housing policies of the new London Plan and in line with the new NPPF 2019 so as to meet Havering's identified housing need.
-The Council will initiate early review of the Local Plan immediately after its adoption.
+Modifications.
+It will provide the Council with an opportunity to assess the effectiveness of the policies of the Local Plan and adjust them where necessary to be in general conformity with the housing policies of the new London Plan and in line with the latest NPPF (2019) so as to meet Havering's identified housing need.